 According to the check lists, the women group responded that one of key problems related to marriage and women's right in the area is problem of polygamous marriage.
 The first issue under this point was that, the male marries another wife at the presence of his existing wife and share the limited land to his new wife.
 If the senior wife is divorced from her marriage, she will not be able to get equal share land from her husband.
 Since a part of the land has already been committed to the other wife, the divorced woman will get less area of land than her husband.
 Other problem strongly discussed under this point was that the second wife in polygamous type of marriage is not registered in the land holding certificate and she is not entitled to claim for land when her husband fires her or during the time of divorce.
 Women's Affair Office staff confirmed the above statement that polygamy marriage is one of the major problems in study area.
 Women who participated in focus group discussion also disclosed that claim for land share during divorce is very difficult for majority of women.
-They explained that those women who have children from their husbands might have possibility of claiming land and those who have no children suffer more in claiming land share during divorce.
+They explained that those women who have no children suffer more in claiming land share during divorce.